 What is the best season for selling?

 Conventional wisdom dictates that spring is the best time to sell a home.
 In spring, the holidays have past, the new school year is still a while away, and gardens and other outdoor spaces tend to look their best.
 And while spring is the season that sees the largest amount of buyers, it’s also the season when inventories are highest.
 This means lots of competition, so if you’re going to sell in spring, you really need to get your property to stand out with effective marketing and staging.

-By providing your real estate professional with some basic information about your income, savings, and debt, he or she can assist you in getting pre-approved by a reputable lender.
+When applicable, we can give you several suggestions to help you compare reputable lenders, so you are pre-approved prior to submitting any offers - putting you in a position of strength.
 The lender will then go over your financing options, what monthly payment amount you can afford, and what you can expect for down payment requirements and closing costs.

 Closing, or settlement, can be a complicated process.
-In some areas, the escrow or title company handles the closing process, while in other areas an attorney handles it.
-Regardless of where you’re buying, a real estate professional can help ensure that everything goes smoothly.
+Most often in Colorado, a title or escrow company handles the actual closing process, while in other areas an attorney handles it.
+Regardless of where you’re buying, we strive to protect you while having a true advocate every step of the way.